Seldir193/Videoflix_backend/README.md

 ## Backend – Local Setup (Windows CMD)

 This setup is only needed if you don’t want to use Docker right now.
 It's useful for quick inspections, unit-test runs, or debugging in Visual Studio Code (VS Code).
+For detailed instructions, refer to the [**Backend Documentation**](documentation/index.md#local-setup).

 ### Steps: